wallaceicy06/eligibility/README.md

 Provide a plain text file of names, each separated by a line feed.
 Determine the number of spots for on-campus housing that you have, and execute

-    eligibility namefile outfile -s numspots
+    eligibility namefile outfile -s spots

-where `namefile` is your plain text file of names, `outfile` is the file you want the results written to, and `numspots` is the number of spots for on-campus housing.
+where `namefile` is your plain text file of names, `outfile` is the file you want the results written to, and `spots` is the number of spots for on-campus housing.

 To adjust the seconds between random choices, use the `-d` flag and pass a